PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 1.md

 __4b__ Create an APA title page for the report you are writing for this block.
 Upload the title page to GitHub.

+### 5. DataLab preparation (Week 2, DataLab 1)

+During Wednesday's DataLab you will be working in the small groups to fill in AI Canvas.
+In order to prepare for this workshop, you are required to take a course on design thinking.
+The course is provided by LinkedIn Learning and you can find it by clicking [this link](https://www.linkedin.com/learning/design-thinking-understanding-the-process/what-is-design-thinking?autoplay=true&u=36359204).
+It will take you just 40 minutes to complete the course.

+__Please make sure to upload your question and conducted research to GitHub.__

 ***

 ## __Literature__